CLI Scripts in a Nette Application

 ->run();

-For the needs of CLI scripts we will create our own Bootstrap method.
-E.g. bootForCli() or bootForCron().
+For CLI scripts, we will create our own Bootstrap method.
+It can be bootForCli() or bootForCron(), depending on personal preference:

 public static function bootForCron(): Configurator